richmahn/en_tn/rom/08/intro.md

 ##### "These are sons of God" #####
 Jesus is the Son of God in a unique way.
 God also adopts Christians to be his children.
 (See: [[rc://en/tw/dict/bible/kt/sonofgod]] and [[rc://en/tw/dict/bible/kt/adoption]])

+##### Predestination #####
+Many scholars believe Paul in this chapter teaches on a subject known as "predestination."
+This is related to the biblical concept of "predestine."
+Some take this to indicate that God has, from before the foundation of the world, chosen some to be eternally saved.
+Christians have different views on what the Bible teaches on this subject.
+So translators need to take extra care when translating this chapter, especially with regards to elements of causation.
+(See: [[rc://en/tw/dict/bible/kt/predestine]] and [[rc://en/tw/dict/bible/kt/save]])

 #### Important figures of speech in this chapter ####

 ##### Metaphor #####